arduino-libraries/ArduinoIoTCloud/README.md

 - `disconnect()` closes the connection to the MQTT Client.

 - The `update()` method can be called periodically in the loop of the `.ino` file.
-If a `ConnectionManager` is implemented it checks network connnections.
+If a `ConnectionManager` is implemented it checks network connections.
 It also makes sure that a connection with the MQTT broker is active and tries to reconnect otherwise.
 During `update()` data from the Cloud is retrieved and changed values are posted to the proper MQTT topic.

 - `connected()` simply returns the current status of the MQTT connection.